 Designed to Last

 Tru Vue’s Optium glazing products also have been tested for the longevity of anti-reflective, anti-static, UV protection, and light transmission.
 The tests resulted in no significant deterioration over an extended period of time.
-The oldest physical samples were produced 12 years ago and currently show no noticeable change in performance.
+The oldest physical samples were produced over 13 years ago and currently show no noticeable change in performance.
 Accelerated age testing provides additional support, indicating that Optium Acrylic glazing’s protection has a useful life longer than 100 years.

 Share this Article:

 This article is intended for educational purposes only and does not replace independent professional judgment.
 Statements of fact and opinions expressed are those of the author(s) individually and, unless expressly stated to the contrary, are not the opinion or position of Tru Vue or its employees.
 Tru Vue does not endorse or approve, and assumes no responsibility for, the content, accuracy or completeness of the information presented.